 Strong compensation and benefits.
 We create great teams and take very good care of them.

-Put smiles on the faces of the 100 million people who play our games every single day
+Put smiles on the faces of the tens of millions of people who play our games every single day

 Travel to our offices in Seoul, San Francisco, Tokyo and Shanghai, as well as annual company off-site meetings

 Supercell aims to create games that millions of people will play for years or decades to come.
 We believe the best people make the best games, and that’s who we’re looking for.
 If you love games and are passionate about playing and crafting them, and you’re looking for a job that provides you ownership and independence, you’re in the right place.

 Supercell isn’t an entertainment company, it isn’t a start-up, and it isn’t just any game company.
 Our focus sets us apart.
 Focus means saying no a lot.
 To release four games, we have killed fourteen.
 We’ve shut down marketing campaigns because they weren’t perfect for our players, and we’ve scrapped a ton of game features that were simply too niche.